Who We Serve

 Where does this information come from?
 During the registration process, parents or teachers complete a participant assessment form that identifies the social, academic, familial and economic factors that identify their child as a good fit for SOS programs.

 Who does SOS collaborate with?
-Partner youth agencies include Boys & Girls clubs, school districts, counseling services, and other agencies that serve at-risk youth.
+Partner youth agencies include Boys & Girls clubs, school districts, counseling services, and other agencies that work with youth who are underserved.
 Partnering with youth agencies allows those agencies to take the lessons learned from SOS, the core values, and experiences into a participant’s daily life.

 If you are a teacher or work with underserved youth in another capacity and are interested in getting involved with SOS, please email firstname.lastname@example.org or call 970-926-9292